Massacre of Kondomari: Student's order on reprisals

 Throughout the Battle of Crete, the Allied forces and Cretan irregulars had inflicted heavy loss of life on the Wehrmacht.
 The unprecedented resistance from the local population exasperated the Prussian sense of military order according to which only professional warriors were allowed to fight.
+Paratrooper units carried out impromptu executions before the end of the battle, e.g. at Missiria.
 Reports from General Julius Ringel, commander of the 5th Mountain Division, stated that Cretan civilians were picking off paratroopers or attacking them with knives, axes and scythes.
 Even before the end of the battle, exaggerated stories had started to circulate, attributing the excessively high casualties to torture and mutilation of paratroopers by the Cretans.
 When these stories reached the Luftwaffe's High Command in Berlin, Göring ordered temporary commander General Kurt Student to undertake enquiries and reprisals.
 Thus, seeking to counter insurgency and before enquiries were complete, Student issued an order to launch a wave of reprisals against the local population immediately after the surrender of Crete on 31 May.
 The reprisals were to be carried out rapidly, omitting formalities or trials and by the same units who had been confronted by the locals.